Introduction to Literature

 IV.
 Learning Objectives

-C. Interpret the formal elements of these works, using the appropriate terminology
+- Interpret the formal elements of works, using the terminology appropriate to specific literary genres;

 V. Academic Integrity and Student Conduct